lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

 **3. Regional Expenditures Disproportion**

-*Although Prague appears to dominate environmental funding in absolute terms, the presence of a substantial volume of non-regionally allocated expenditures limits the reliability of direct regional comparisons.*
+*"Although Prague appears to dominate environmental funding in absolute terms, the presence of a substantial volume of non-regionally allocated expenditures limits the reliability of direct regional comparisons."*

 As illustrated in the map below (white indicating the lowest funding and dark green the highest), **Prague (Hlavní město Praha)** received the **highest** level of funding, whereas  **Karlovy Vary Region (Karlovarský kraj)** recorded the **lowest** environmental expenditures.
 Total spending in Prague amounted to approximately **CZK 2 billion**, compared to **CZK 147.5 million** in the Karlovy Vary Region.